NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 One example is the  [Central Place Name Register (SSR)](https://www.kartverket.no/api-og-data/stedsnavndata) provided by the Norwegian Mapping Authority (Kartverket).
 The source registry MUST be specified.

-When using authority registries to specify spatial information, the full form of the place name should also be included.
+When using an authority file to specify spatial information, the full form of the place name should also be included.
 If no registry is used, the location should preferably be written in the following format: country; region/county; municipality; place; street.